 “If our video platforms failed, and we couldn't teach through video conferencing, it would affect our business significantly.
 It'd be hard to put a dollar value on it, but there would be a major impact.”

-Need for a flexible, scalable and interoperable solution
+Need for a flexible, scalable, and interoperable solution

 “People are getting out of that physical video conferencing system space.
 We were expressing frustration to our partner office about how hard it was to find a solution.
 And they said, ‘Have you considered Pexip?’

-How Pexip became the right answer
+How Pexip became the correct answer

 The recommendation ignited JCU’s partnership with Pexip when the university decided against deploying a single platform such as Microsoft Teams or Zoom as a single solution.
 In early 2021, JCU began conversations with Pexip and collaborated to develop a proof of concept implementing the Pexip Endpoint Subscription service with device registration and call control.

-Pexip’s advantage was that it was seen as flexible, providing the best user experience and able to accommodate different platforms already being used on premises by teachers and students with minimal disruption.
+Pexip’s advantage was that it was seen as flexible, providing the best user experience and being able to accommodate different platforms already being used on premises by teachers and students with minimal disruption.
 “It was important to maintain similar contexts and functionality.
-We didn’t want the staff to have to relearn everything,” Lane says.
+We didn’t want the staff to relearn everything,” Lane says.

-Particularly attractive is Pexip’s ability to “join together” Zoom, Microsoft Teams, Cisco Webex, BlueJeans and other video conferencing solutions.
+Particularly attractive is Pexip’s ability to “join together” Zoom, Microsoft Teams, Cisco Webex, BlueJeans, and other video conferencing solutions.

 Looking to the future